Skip to content

 • Translation files are part of the codebase and edited by humans (translators, contributors).

-• You want hot-reloading: FSStore lazy-loads per group on first access, so dev-server restarts are not needed.
+• You want hot-reloading: FSStore lazy-loads per namespace on first access, so dev-server restarts are not needed.
+Pair with watch: true for instant in-process refresh.

 • You need durable runtime edits (CMS-like flows): the persistence story round-trips cleanly.

-For network-loaded translations, write a custom store — see Guide → Stores → Writing a custom store.
+For network-loaded translations, see LoaderStore or write a custom store — see Guide → Stores → Writing a custom store.

 Released under the MIT License.